 - Shortened lifespan.

-The lawyers at Bottar Leone, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including tetraplegia (quadriplegia).
+The lawyers at Bottar Law, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including tetraplegia (quadriplegia).
 Contact us now to discuss your case or concerns.